Biden says risk of "Armageddon" highest since Cuban Missile Crisis - NewsBreak

 The 13-day showdown in 1962 that followed the U.S. discovery of the Soviet Union's secret deployment of nuclear weapons to Cuba is regarded by experts as the closest the world has ever come to nuclear annihilation.
 The crisis during President John F. Kennedy's administration sparked a renewed focus on arms control on both sides of the Iron Curtain.

-"Where does he find a way out?" the president asked.
+"Where does he find a way out?"
+Biden asked.
 "Where does he find himself where he does not only lose face, but significant power?"

 Putin has repeatedly alluded to using his country's vast nuclear arsenal, including last month when he announced plans to conscript Russian men to serve in Ukraine.